HTML Boxes Summary

 Styling

-You could have four paragraphs all in a box that makes their color black and then have two of those paragraphs also inside another box that makes them blue.
+You could have four paragraphs all in a box that makes their color black and then have two of those paragraphs inside another box that makes them blue.

-<div class="black-paragrapsh">
+<div class="black-paragraphs">

 <p>Text</p>